 Blind spot is a part of retina from where the optic nerve begins.
 No photoreceptors at this spot, hence no vision.
 Yellow spot is the point of highest vision in the retina, where more cone cells seen.
 Images form in and around the yellow spot.

-- 16. Point on retina lacking vision : Blind spot ; Point of highest vision in retina : ------?
-Yellow spot. - 17.
-Flowchart of image formation in retina.
+14. Point on retina lacking vision : Blind spot ; Point of highest vision in retina : -----?
+Ans: Yellow spot.